 PNC Bank offers flexibility with its certificate of deposit (CD) accounts.
 You can open a standard Fixed Rate CD for term lengths ranging from one month to 10 years.
 But across the board, PNC Bank CD rates aren’t as high as those of some online banks, and they don't come close to the best CD rates we've encountered.
-However, PNC Bank CDs may be a viable options if you prefer to handle all your financial needs at a single bank with access to people face-to-face.
+However, PNC Bank CDs may be a viable option if you prefer to handle all your financial needs at a single bank with access to people face-to-face.

 Fixed Rate Multiple Maturity CD